aarnol/cs337_proj2/readme.md

 Before using, install Spacy, NLTK, and BS4 (Beautiful Soup).

-To start, run the qa funfile ction and enter a Food network recipe URL to start the program.
+To start, run the qa script and enter the URL of a recipe from the Food Network website to start the program.

+Input "ingredients" or "2" if you want to see the ingredient list before getting into the recipe steps.

+ #### Navigational utterances:

+  "repeat" - to repeat the current step of instructions

+  "next"/"continue" - to go to the next step

+  "back"/"previous" - to repeat previous step

+  "(go) to step (number)" - to go to the step by the number (number)

-Supported questions:
+#### Supported questions:
- Show ingredients list
+ Show ingredients list - if you want to see the list of ingredients again

- Show ingredients used in a particular step
+ Show ingredients used in the current step - if you want to see the ingredients used in the current step

- Navigational utterances

-  "repeat"

-  "next"/"continue"

-  "back"/"previous"

-  "(go) to step (number)"

- convert temp to C or F

- Convert in to cm ("convert size")
+ "Convert temperature" or "What is it in C\F\celsius\fahrenheit" - If you want to convert temperatures mentioned in the current step of instructions

+ "Convert size" - If you want to convert inches to cm and vice versa

- Ask "how much"
+ Ask "how much" of ingredients do you need to use

- "When was used"
+ "When was used ..." where ... is the ingredient

  "what is that"